-Terminating full-time staff members will receive all earned pay, including earned but unused vacation pay, by the next normal pay day following the termination date.
+Terminating employees will receive all earned pay, including earned but unused vacation pay by the next normal pay day following the termination date.
 However, terminated employees are not entitled to pay for unused personal/sick leave.
-Contracted Faculty members will not be paid out vacation, as are not limited to a certain number of vacation days.
 Employment with the University is normally terminated based on one of the following actions: